Does sweet potato help with heart palpitations during perimenopause?

 Nutrition

 Heart palpitations are among the more unsettling perimenopause symptoms.
-They occur partly because oestrogen normally supports the regulation of cardiac electrical activity, and as oestrogen fluctuates, that stabilising effect becomes inconsistent.
-Sweet potato cannot replace oestrogen, but several of its nutrients directly support the electrolyte and neurochemical systems that influence heart rhythm.
+They occur partly because estrogen normally supports the regulation of cardiac electrical activity, and as estrogen fluctuates, that stabilizing effect becomes inconsistent.
+Sweet potato cannot replace estrogen, but several of its nutrients directly support the electrolyte and neurochemical systems that influence heart rhythm.

 Potassium and cardiac electrolyte balance